 FSNet-Africa is an ARUA-SFS flagship project.
 We seek to strengthen researchers' capacities to conduct food systems research and translate evidence into implementable policy solutions and practical interventions to support the SDG targets for Africa.

-Early-career research fellows (no more than 10 years post-PhD) will be given the opportunity to participate in 2-year structured research fellowships.
+Early-career research fellows (no more than 10 years post-PhD) are given the opportunity to participate in 2-year structured research fellowships.
 The fellowships enable research fellows to conduct context-relevant, interdisciplinary, systems analysis research to identify food systems solutions for Africa.
 Research is designed and implemented in partnership with relevant food systems stakeholders.
-The fellowships will also allow fellows to build lasting research networks and develop their skills to translate their research impactfully.
+The fellowships allow fellows to build lasting research networks and develop their skills to translate their research impactfully.

 FSNet-Africa is a research excellence project funded by the Global Challenges Research Fund (GCRF) under the partnership between the UK Research and Innovation (UKRI) and the African Research Universities Alliance (ARUA).